SebastiaanJohn/knn-memory-clipcap/blogpost.md

   </tr>
 </table>

-_[Table 3](#table-batch-size): Results of our MemClipCap model with batch size 5 and our three baseline models with batch size 40.
-The best model for each metric is shown in __bold italics__._
+_[Table 3](#table-batch-size): Results of our MemClipCap model with batch size 5 and our three baseline models with batch size 40._

 ### Initial clip vs all clips
 [Table 2](#table-main-results) showed the results for the best performing models, which were obtained by training and evaluating only on the initial clip of each video.
 For comparison, [table 4](#table-initial-clip-vs-all-clips) also shows the results of training and evaluating on all clips in a video, while keeping the total number of clips used for training constant.